hippopotamus-prime/interlopers/README.md

 improvements of their own in later waves...

 ## Free Software
-The Prison is free software as described by the GNU General Public License (v3).
+Interlopers is free software as described by the GNU General Public License (v3).
 See LICENSE.md for details.

+The game was originally released as shareware on mobilegamelab.com.
+The open source version has had the registration check disabled so everyone can enjoy the full game.

 ## System Requirements
 Interlopers comes in 3 versions: